Combine-Pathfinder-Palisade/combine-public-docs/docs/Combine-AWS/start-here/10-advanced-features/pki-certificates-csr-signing-api.md

-# Feature: PKI Certificates: CSR Signing API
+# PKI Certificates: CSR Signing API

 Combine provides an API for Signing CSR Requests.
 This API is *not an emulation* and it is *not available in the production environment*.
 It solely exists to facilitate customers who want to use a CSR but also do not want to manually upload each CSR to Combine.

 ### Configuration

-To enable this API [set the following](../../tutorials/deploying-testing/how-to-add-configs) configuration value to `true` in the Combine Configuration table:
+To enable this API [set the following](../../tutorials/operations/how-to-edit-combine-configuration) configuration value to `true` in the Combine Configuration table:

 `combine.tap.api.certificates.signCustomCSR.enable`